->''If yet I have not all thy love.\\

 -->-- "Lover's Infiniteness"

-John Donne was a sixteenth and seventeenth century poet, in the metaphysical school of poetry.
+John Donne (22 January 1572 – 31 March 1631) was an English poet, in the metaphysical school of poetry.
 He's known for his extremely witty (and sometimes, very sexual) poetry.
 He was a Catholic when it was out of style.
 He inspired poets like Creator/TSEliot, and also the title of the Creator/ErnestHemingway novel ''Literature/ForWhomTheBellTolls''.

 !!Tropes associated with John Donne: